 In our country we prefer polishing the product until we ensure the Bentley’s quality.
 Still it would be wiser to start the soonest, interact with final customer to see the feedback and test hypothesis cheaply before launching the final version of the project.

 Tech partner usually requires information as to how big the product will be, what functionality it will have and how the Product Owner sees its first, second and next versions if needed.

 Both your team and the Tech partner’s team must know which things go first.
 It will help you to concentrate on most important tasks keeping an eye on less urgent ones.

 Tech partner’s part:

 Having provided all information from his part, what can Product Owner expect?

 Plunge into your project

 A professional Tech partner will do his best to get to know your project as if it was his own.
 You can see it if he requires all the above information from you.
+Most likely you will communicate with the project manager.
+About his main responsibilities read in our article.
 If he just asks for a list of features to stuff your project with, run.

 You can also test it by organizing an online or offline meeting with a Tech partner and ask him to describe your product or project to you.
 Thus you will have an idea whether your views coincide.

 After you’ve set you’re on the same page it’s time for the Tech partner to demonstrate what steps he’s going to take to realize your project.